 - security incident responses

-Solace personnel has highly-restricted, authorized access to the PubSub+ Cloud production environment.
+Solace personnel have highly-restricted, authorized access to the PubSub+ Cloud production environment.
 These are some of the measures we have in place for Solace personnel:

 - any access from devices (laptops, computers, cellphones, etc.) are secured with encrypted storage